Ceasefire talks in turmoil as Hamas responds to proposal | KRDO

 Talks are expected continue via the Qatari and Egyptian mediators in coordination with the United States to see if an agreement can be reached, the source added.

+After submitting its response Tuesday, Hamas spokesman and political bureau member Osama Hamdan told Lebanon-based TV Al Mayadeen, the group was committed to achieving a ceasefire.
+“Our response is a clear reaffirmation of our commitment to the ceasefire and withdrawal from Gaza, a commitment we have consistently upheld,” Hamdan added.

-But in a potential sign of how Israel views the proposed amendments, one Israeli official speaking to CNN analyst Barak Ravid described Hamas’ response to the original deal as a rejection.
+But in a potential sign of how Israel views the proposed amendments, one Israeli official described Hamas’ response to the original deal as a rejection.

-“Israel received Hamas’ response.
-Hamas rejected the proposal for a hostage deal, which was laid out by President Biden in his speech,” the source said according to Ravid’s post on X.

-In contrast, Hamas had earlier characterized its response positively, saying delegates had “expressed its readiness to deal positively to reach an agreement.”
+“Israel received the Hamas answer from the mediators.
+In its response, Hamas rejected the outline of the deal for the release of the hostages presented by US President Biden,” the official told CNN.
+Other news organizations report the same initial Israeli response.

+Hamas leadership quickly pushed back on the claim as an attempt to back out of the proposal.

 This is a developing story and will be updated.